 Slide 4 / What is Disproportionality?

-Slide 4 sharpens the discussion of disproportionality in special education to the three distinct areas addressed in the 2016 revision of IDEA's disproportionality regulations and requirements.
+Slide 4 sharpens the discussion of disproportionality in special education to the three distinct areas addressed in the 2016 disproportionality regulations and requirements.
 As shown on the slide, these three areas of inquiry and monitoring are: